About My Art:

 About me:

 I currently live in the U.K. I am a hobby artist and use art for therapeutic reasons.
-I am not currently able to work due to my health but enjoy art as a relaxing activity and as a form of active meditation.
+I am not currently able to work due to my health but enjoy art as a relaxing activity and as a form of meditation.